omahs/imx-docs/docs/main/guides/integrate-your-application/personal-inventory.md

 ## User NFT assets

-Displaying user assets is a common requirement for games and marketplaces using Immutable X. The IMX Client provides a quick way to get all the user’s assets:
+Displaying user assets is a common requirement for games and marketplaces using ImmutableX.
+The IMX Client provides a quick way to get all the user’s assets:
 [block:code]

 ```javascript
 const assetsRequest = await client.getAssets({ user: address })
 ```

-This request will retrieve all the user’s assets tracked by Immutable X limited only by the result set page size.
+This request will retrieve all the user’s assets tracked by ImmutableX limited only by the result set page size.
 If a user has more assets than the current request’s page size limit (currently 100), additional requests can be made with the cursor property to navigate through all the user’s assets.

 ```javascript
 let assetCursor